Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 {{site.data.alerts.end}}

 * {{page.varNoPublicChanges}}
-* Made CNQ on AWS available on Qumulo Nexus.
+* Made CNQ on AWS available on Qumulo Nexus
 * Resolved an issue with the **APIs & Tools** page in the Qumulo Core Web UI not showing certain REST endpoints correctly
 {% endif %}